Using Policies

-Policies allow customers to create templates for their most common workflows when detection rules are triggered.
+Policies allow customers to create templates for their most common workflows such as sending alerts when detection rules are triggered.

 These policies may be created manually through the dashboard or may be defined programmatically.